ARGOeu/poem-2/doc/superadmin_metric_templates.md

-#Metric templates
+#Metric Templates
 Metric templates page is accessible from the menu on the left side.
 The page is shown in the image below.

 ![SuperAdmin metric templates](superadmin_figs/superadmin_metric_template.png)

-Metric templates may be searched by name and probe, and filtered by tag (active or passive).
+Metric templates may be filtered by name, probe, and tag (active or passive).
 By clicking on the metric template name, user can access particular metric template page.
 It is also possible to access particular probe version by clicking on its name.

 Depending on metric template type, pages for particular metric templates are a bit different.
 Active metric template's page is shown in the image below.